bretkikehara/grunt-flex-yui-config/README.md

 *This plugin was designed to work with Grunt 0.4.x.
 If you're still using grunt v0.3.x it's strongly recommended that [you upgrade](http://gruntjs.com/upgrading-from-0.3-to-0.4), but in case you can't please use [v0.3.3](https://github.com/gruntjs/grunt-flex-handlebars/tree/grunt-0.3-stable).*

-## Why is this tool different from other handlebars compiler?
+## Why is this tool different from Yogi?

-This uses Handlebars to precompile Handlebars templates.
-O_o o_O

-Fundamentally, the grunt-contrib-handlebars was flawed because any new option would need to be added to the code.
-Not only would this continue to increase the code complexity, but it would mean that users are left to wait until a certain option was added to the main plugin.
-In the end, the user may need to compile their own version just to add missing functionality.

-This tool tries to eradicate the need to continually upgrade the tool when a new option is needed by controlling the precompiled output by using Handlebar templates.
-This tool precompiles the templates, then passes on the neccessary values to a template to create the precompiled file.
+Yogi seemed to be made to release modules to the YUI gallery.
+For modules that will not be released in this fashion, this grunt plugin enables easy YUI configuration.

-## Handlebars task
+## YUI-group task
 _Run this task with the `grunt yui-group` command._

 Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 ### Options